HTGenomeAnalysisUnit/TileDB-sumstat/README.md

 ### Description

-Welcome aboard fellow developer, this is a journey we are taking for implementing a custom TileDB for single cell QTL data.
+Welcome to TileDB-sumstat.
+This is a custom TileDB for singel cell QTL and GWAS data.
-Please have a look [here](https://github.com/HTGenomeAnalysisUnit/TileDB-SC-QTL/blob/main/CONTRIBUTING.md) on how to contribute to this repo.
+Please have a look [here](https://github.com/HTGenomeAnalysisUnit/TileDB-sumstat/blob/main/CONTRIBUTING.md) on how to contribute to this repo.

 ## Additional link to help you get to know TileDB, Dask and Polars more